synapticon/synapticon_ros2_control-release_v1/README.md

 `sudo systemctl stop ros2_control_node.service`

+#### Option 2: Launch everything as sudo ####

-Alternatively, launch everything as sudo.
-This is not recommended but it prints more nicely, for debugging.
+As an alternative to systemd, launch everything as sudo.
+This is not recommended in the long term but it's easy and it prints more nicely, for debugging.

 Open 2 terminals and do sourcing for each of them like so: